Unpublished and uncollected works by Stephen King

-According to books by Tyson Blue (The Unseen King), Stephen J. Spignesi (The Lost Work of Stephen King), and Rocky Wood et al. (Stephen King: Uncollected, Unpublished), there are numerous unpublished works by Stephen King that have come to light throughout King's career.
-These allegedly include novels and short stories, most of which remain unfinished.
-Most are stored among Stephen King's papers in the special collections of the Raymond H. Fogler Library at the University of Maine, some of which are freely accessible to the library's visitors.
-However, others require King's permission to read.
+There are numerous unpublished works by Stephen King that have come to light throughout King's career.
+These include novels and short stories, most of which remain unfinished.
+Many of them were stored among Stephen King's papers in the special collections of the Raymond H. Fogler Library at the University of Maine, but the papers were removed in 2020.
 Additionally, there are a number of uncollected short stories, published throughout King's long career in various anthologies and periodicals, that have never been published in a King collection.